 Q: Can I climb the redwoods?

-A: Climbing these massive trees is dangerous to people and damages the trees, and is prohibited.
+A: Climbing these massive trees is dangerous to people and damages the trees, so climbing is prohibited.

 Q: How tall is the tallest tree?

 A: Currently the tallest tree in the world is the Stratosphere Giant, which is just over 370 feet tall.
-Because too many visitors can impact the root system of the tree and damage it we do not give out the location of this tree.
+Because too many visitors can impact the root system of the tree and damage it, we do not disclose the location of this tree.

 Q: Is there camping aside from the campgrounds?